confluentinc/ksql/docs/faq.md

 The maximum parallelism depends on the number of partitions.

--   To scale out: start additional ksqlDB servers with same config.
+-   To scale out: start additional ksqlDB servers with the same config.
 This can be done during live operations.
 For more information, see [How do I add ksqlDB servers to an existing ksqlDB cluster?](#how-do-i-add-ksqldb-servers-to-an-existing-ksqldb-cluster).
 -   To scale in: stop the desired running ksqlDB servers, but keep at